 George is a New Jersey native with a background in project management and business operations.
 A successful entrepreneur, he began his career as a project manager with Motorola where he managed large scale multi-million dollar private and public sector projects and honed quality and customer satisfaction skills.
 More recently, George ran his own consulting business that served the Airline, Insurance, IT, software and telecom industries.
 As Chairman& Founder of SailTime® George is responsible for the vision, direction and world wide development of the business as well as developing and maintaining key partnerships and relationships.
 He also serves as Chairman on the Executive Committee of The SailTime® Group.
 An avid sailor, Bonelli has achieved his ASA instructor certification in addition to having sailed throughout the Caribbean, Mediterranean, and Adriatic Seas and across the U.S.

-Dulari Gandhi is a marketing and public relations expert with over 10 years of experience supporting businesses and non-profit organizations hone their brand and communications.
-Dulari is passionate about social entrepreneurship and corporate social responsibility, and has worked on issues including equitable capital access for small business owners, public education reform, global and domestic public health, and the environment.
-Dulari currently manages several accounts for GMMB, a full-service communications firm that specializes in cause and issue marketing.
-Prior to her current work, Dulari contracted for the Substance Abuse and Mental Health Services Administration, developing communications materials for doctors, caregivers, and patients on addiction, mental health disorders, and support services.
-Dulari also has experience in non-profit donor relations and fundraising management.
+Dulari Gandhi is a marketing and public relations expert with over 10 years of experience supporting businesses and non-profit organizations hone their brands and communications.
+Dulari is passionate about social entrepreneurship and corporate social responsibility, and has worked on issues including equitable capital access for small business owners, public education, global and domestic public health, and the environment.
+Dulari currently serves as Communications Manager at the Michael & Susan Dell Foundation, a family foundation with the mission of improving the lives of children living in urban poverty.
+Prior to her current work, Dulari managed several accounts at GMMB, a full-service communications firm specializing in cause and issue marketing.
+Dulari also has experience developing materials for the Substance Abuse and Mental Health Services Administration, and non-profit fundraising and management.
 Dulari is a graduate of the State University of New York at New Paltz.
-A native of New York City, she now lives in South Austin with her husband and various pets.
+A native of New York City, she now lives in South Austin with her husband and too many pets.

 Prior to Agua Dulce, Michael was the Co-Founder/CEO of Ten Acre Organics, an urban micro-farm in Austin’s Windsor Park neighborhood which supplied leafy greens to many of Austin’s premier restaurants.
 Michael and Ten Acre Organics were part of the first UnLtd USA cohort and were winners of the 2015 Food Challenge Grand Prize awarded by the University of Texas at Austin.
 Michael has been on numerous panels relating to urban agriculture and sustainable food policy and holds a BA in Political Science and Philosophy from Southwestern University.